 Next, we define the active velocity potential (or macroscopic phase) $\Theta(\mathbf{r},t)$ \cite{marchetti_hydrodynamics_2013},

 where a Helmholtz decomposition yields slow topological rotation (vortices) and the fast compressional vibration (acoustic waves).
-Our goal is to show that the slow-mode is incompressible, yielding the stable Euler dynamics that we observe in the main paper. $\delta \Theta$ describes the irrotational phase oscillations associated with the sound waves $\delta R$, and likewise time-average to zero: $\langle \delta \Theta \rangle_\tau = 0$.
+Our goal is to show that the slow-mode is incompressible, yielding the stable Euler dynamics that we observe in the main text. $\delta \Theta$ describes the irrotational phase oscillations associated with the sound waves $\delta R$, and likewise time-averages to zero: $\langle \delta \Theta \rangle_\tau = 0$.
 We substitute both expansions into the continuity equation,

 and time-average,